tordans/maproulette-backend/README.md

 ## Creating new Challenges

-Coming Soon...
+[https://github.com/maproulette/maproulette2/wiki The wiki for this repo] has some information on creating challenges

-In the mean time see [here](docs/api.md) for current API documentation (not guaranteed to be stable yet).
+See also [docs/api.md](docs/api.md) for current API documentation (not guaranteed to be stable yet).

 ## Contact